BeamMW/beam-docs/source/rtd_pages/user_atomic_swap.rst

 .. attention::

-  The nodes should be sync up to current blockchain height before any swap operations.
+  The nodes should be synced up to current blockchain height before each swap operation.

 In order to set up Beam node and command line wallet, please follow instructions :ref:`Command Line User Guide`

-2. You can check your Litecoin balance using the following commands:
+2. You can check your Litecoin balance using the following command:

    ::